Basque Americans: North American Basque organizations

-In March 1973, a group of Basque-Americans met in Reno, Nevada with a questionable proposal, especially considering Basque history.
+In March 1973, a group of Basque-Americans met in Reno, Nevada with a proposal.
 The group hoped to forge a federation and create a network within the larger Basque community of the United States.
 The Basques had never been united in either the Old Country nor in the New World.
 The Basque Country, or Euskal Herria, had never been "Zazpiak Bat" (Seven Territories Make One) representing a unified, self-conscious political community, it rather showed a political structure of a confederate nature—separate autonomous districts with a similar national, institutional and legal make-up.
 Euskal Herria often referred to just the local region.

 This detachment of the Basques was reflected in the Basque communities of the United States.
 Basques of Biscayne descent in parts of Idaho and Nevada interacted little with the Basques of California, who were largely northern or "French Basques."
 When delegates from the Basque clubs of Los Banos, San Bernardino; and San Francisco, California; Boise and Emmett, Idaho; Elko, Ely and Reno, Nevada; Salt Lake City, Utah; and Ontario, Oregon gathered together, they were well aware that there was little if any communication between the various Basque clubs of the American West.
 They were attempting to cross the divide—real and imagined—between Basque-Americans.
 Seventeen years later "French" Basques and "Spanish" Basques joined a federation to work together.
 Individual clubs set aside competition in an effort to preserve and promote their shared heritage.

 The North American Basque Organizations, Inc., commonly referred to by its acronym N.A.B.O., is a service organization to member clubs that does not infringe on the autonomy of each.
 Its prime purpose is the preservation, protection, and promotion of the historical, cultural, and social interests of Basques in the United States.
 NABO's function is to sponsor activities and events beyond the scope of the individual clubs, and to promote exchanges between Basque-Americans and the Basque country.

-Future of Basque culture in the US

-The new generations exhibit the natural process of Americanization.
-In recent years there has been the resurgence of Basque language classes, facilitated by new courses via the Internet.